 Another thing I recommend doing during the revision period is to give your story a full pass looking for repetition and echoes.
 Sometimes these don’t add anything to the story and need to be removed.
 Other times, they are clues.
 Dan Chaon, in his collection Stay Awake, is a master at using echoes for uncanny effect.
 His stories are chilling, but you won’t notice why until you start breaking down the loops he has carefully constructed.
 You want your story to get to the point where the echoes are seamless—that is, the reader won’t notice them until a second, third, fourth reading.

 Why Layers Are as Important to Stories as They Are to Birthday Cakes

 When I was a teenager, my best friend’s mother made her a rainbow layer cake for her birthday.
 That’s right: seven layers of colorful, delicious cake.
-Never before or since has a birthday cake appeared to me so beautiful.
+Never before or since has a birthday cake been so incredible, so unforgettable.